minedu-diten/sisda-frontend/README.md

-# SIGSDA - MINEDU
+# SISDA - MINEDU

 Angular 8 and Angular Material

 ## The Community

-Share your ideas, discuss Sigsda and help each other.
+Share your ideas, discuss Sisda and help each other.

 ## Development server